Mendelssohn's

 it was a strong and colorful performance.
 Three cheers!

-made this a very strong collaborative project indeed.
+the Sound made this a very strong collaborative project indeed.

-difficult figuration in the overture and scherzo wreaked havoc early on in the
+The difficult figuration in the overture and scherzo wreaked havoc early on in

-performance, but the wonderful duet by Check and Montano and the graceful
+the performance, but the wonderful duet by Check and Montano and the graceful

 articulation of the choral song by the Mendelssohn choir seemed to jar everyone